netsyder/personal-blog/content/posts/welcome/index.en.md

 images: []
 resources:
 - name: "featured-image"
-  src: "featured-image.png"
+  src: "images/Sky.png"

 tags: ["blog"]
 categories: ["Blog"]

 lightgallery: true
 ---
-From some time I've been looking for a way to try out new technologies and concepts, and at the same time showcase the knowledge that I've been aquiring...
+From some time I've been looking for a way to try out new technologies and concepts, and at the same time showcase the knowledge that I've been acquiring...
 After some thought the answer became pretty obvious: MAKE A BLOG!<!--more-->

 This blog will be hosting whatever I'm entertained with outside work, and I will be focused in selfhosting, virtualization, containerization, cloud management, and IT in general.